 Depending on their specific circumstances, patients have the option to choose from either a traditional hip replacement surgery or a minimally invasive hip replacement surgery.
 The traditional surgical approach to total hip replacement uses a single, long incision to view and access the hip joint.
 The alternative minimally invasive approach is one in which one or two shorter incisions are used.
-The goal of using shorter incisions is to reduce pain and enhance speed of recovery.
+The goal of using shorter incisions is to reduce pain and enhance the speed of recovery.
 Selecting the Best Orthopedic Hospital in India is imperative as they will guide you throughout your surgery and recovery journey.

-Recommended for you: Cost of Hip Replacement Surgery in India
+Recommended for you: Hip Replacement Surgery Cost in India

 Note: Unlike traditional hip replacement procedures, the minimally invasive technique is not suitable for all patients.
 Speak to a Vaidam Health Consultant for guidance on this procedure.

 A 10- to 12-inch incision is made on the side of the hip.
 The muscles are split or detached from the hip, allowing the hip to be dislocated and fully viewed by the surgical team.